lazypuff/project_BIOS611/README.md

 In this repository, four final polished graphs are 'BetRatio.png', 'HomeTeam_performance.png', 'avg_points_heatmap_big6.png' and 'Team_Fouls.png'.
 The final report is named as 'report.pdf'.

-You can also get these graphs, report and analysis results inside reports by following the steps below.
+You can also get these graphs, report and analysis results inside the report by following the steps below.

 # Clone this repository from GitHub.
 Method 1: